RealTimeLogic/Xedge32/doc/source/GettingStarted.rst

 .. _wificredentials:

 Once the upload is complete, the ESP32 should reboot and display a :ref:`LuaShell32` prompt after printing some information.
+See the *Potential Issues and Solutions* section above if you do not see the LuaShell32.

 1. In the :ref:`LuaShell32` prompt, type the following to connect to your Wi-Fi: